-Property and equipment at March 31, 2011 and September 30, 2010 consisted entirely of recording studio equipment with a cost basis of \$21,550 with \$11,051 and \$8,288 of accumulated depreciation, respectively.
+Property and equipment at June 30, 2011 and September 30, 2010 consisted entirely of \$9,118 and \$13,262 of recording studio equipment.
 The equipment was being stored and was not in service.

 The Company leased two Studio/Suites in June and September, 2006.
 These Suites required significant modifications and alterations in order for them to be placed in service as recording studios.
 Direct costs of \$96,374 as well as carrying costs associated with the leasehold improvements of \$16,786 were capitalized as they occurred and were being amortized straight line from the commencement of operations on January 2, 2008 over the five year term of the lease.